krother/Python3_Basics_Tutorial/python_shell.md

-# First steps on the IPython Shell

-There are two ways to use Python: The *interactive mode* or *IPython shell* and *writing programs*.
-We will start with the interactive mode.

-## Using Python as a pocket calculator
+# 2. Using IPython as a pocket calculator

 Enter Python in the interactive mode.
 You should see a message